Constraints on Axion-Like Particles with the Silicon Detector at a Nuclear Reactor: Introduction

-{\it \textbf {Introduction}} -- Axion and axion-like particles (ALPs) are a well-motivated class of light pseudoscalar bosons that emerge in a wide range of theories beyond the Standard Model (SM) with broken global symmetry~\cite{Chikashige:1980ui,Wilczek:1982rv,Masso:1995tw,Branco:2011iw,Marsh:2015xka} and in string theory \cite{Arvanitaki:2009fg,Svrcek:2006yi}.
-They have gained significant attention as portals to hidden sectors or as dark matter candidates~\cite{Duffy:2009ig,Boehm:2014hva,Berlin:2014tja,Dolan:2014ska,Arias:2012az}.
-The QCD axions can provide perhaps the most elegant solution to the strong CP problem~\cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}, while the ALPs such as the relaxion may solve the hierarchy problem via the so-called relaxion mechanism \cite{Graham:2015cka,Flacke:2016szy} associated with the electroweak symmetry breaking.
-ALPs gives rise to a rich and uncharted phenomenological landscape, where both the ALP mass and its couplings to SM particles span many orders of magnitude~\cite{Preskill:1982cy,Svrcek:2006yi,Brivio:2017ije,DiLuzio:2020wdo,Arza:2025kuh,Guo:2025dlk}.
+Axion and axion-like particles (ALPs) are a well-motivated class of light pseudoscalar bosons that emerge in a wide range of theories beyond the Standard Model (SM) with broken global symmetry~\cite{Chikashige:1980ui,Wilczek:1982rv,Masso:1995tw,Branco:2011iw,Marsh:2015xka} and in string theory \cite{Arvanitaki:2009fg,Svrcek:2006yi}.
+They have gained significant attention both as portals to hidden sectors and as dark matter candidates~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Duffy:2009ig,Boehm:2014hva,Berlin:2014tja,Dolan:2014ska,Arias:2012az}.
+The QCD axion provides perhaps the most elegant solution to the strong CP problem~\cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}, while the ALPs such as the relaxion may solve the hierarchy problem via the so-called relaxion mechanism \cite{Graham:2015cka,Flacke:2016szy} associated with electroweak symmetry breaking.
+ALPs give rise to a rich and uncharted phenomenological landscape, where both the ALP mass and its couplings to SM particles span many orders of magnitude~\cite{Svrcek:2006yi,Brivio:2017ije,DiLuzio:2020wdo,Arza:2025kuh,Guo:2025dlk}.